 The RCA process has proven to work even when these “complications” exist:

-- Staff and/or leaders work in multiple states/countries.
+- Staff and/or leaders work in virtual teams across multiple states/countries.

 - And even when the leader-in-charge is still unclear about the change (the first step in the RCA process is creating that clarity!)